DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 In this final section of the chapter, we consider the importance of ‘digital choices’ as they occur in relation to community norms and social networks.
-We posit a theory of why and how the digital divide is occurring in remote Australia, which we call the ‘demic dealbreaker’.
+We posit a theory of why and how the digital divide is occurring in remote Australia, which we call the ‘demic deal-breaker’.

 In her study of UK data sets, Helsper noticed that particular groups were unexpectedly connected, defying predictors such as low